lucapisano/Az.Monitor.Extensions/readme.md

-Monitoring Reader on the scope covered by the function (eg. subscription or management group) Permissions can be given to the function managed identity
+Monitoring Reader on the scope covered by the function (eg. subscription or management group) Permissions can be given to the function managed identity Refer to [this page] (https://techcommunity.microsoft.com/t5/azure-integration-services-blog/grant-graph-api-permission-to-managed-identity-object/ba-p/2792127) for role assignment to Managed Identity

 ---